-Most of the time the issues with Outlook are caused by poorly written add-ins that are installed with software; which most of the times we won’t even know!
+Most of the time, the issues with Outlook are caused by poorly written add-ins that are installed with the software, which most of the time, we won’t even know!
 As the first step, we should try to disable the add-ins and see if that resolves the problem.
 Add-ins can cause Outlook, not to open.
 It can even freeze or cause ‘not-responding’ issues!
 Here are a few methods, I suggest, which you may use to disable the add-ins.

 - Outlook 2003: Go to Tools > Options > Advanced > Add-in Manager